tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 The scalar analog representation also models features of protocols such as preamble duration, head length, bitrate and modulation type.
 These can be set with parameters of the radio modules; in ApskScalarRadio, these parameters are set directly; in Ieee80211ScalarRadio, one should set the :par:`channelNumber` and :par:`opMode` (a, b, g, n, etc.) parameters.

-**V3** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth, and models protocol features such as preamble duration, head length, bitrate and modulation.
+.. **V3** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
+  Scalar radios model protocol features such as preamble duration, head length, bitrate and modulation.
 It also models attenuation, and calculates a signal-to-noise-interference ratio (SNIR) value at reception.
+Error models can calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation. **TODO** the analog model dont model protocol features but the radios using it

+**V4** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
+It also models attenuation, and calculates a signal-to-noise-interference ratio (SNIR) value at reception.
 Error models can calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation.

+**V5** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
+It also models attenuation, and calculates a signal-to-noise-interference ratio (SNIR) value at reception; the SNIR can be used be error models to calculate bit error rate and apcket error rate of receptions.

+..
+Error models can calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation.

+..
+Scalar radios model protocol features such as preamble duration, head length, bitrate and modulation.

+.. **TODO** the analog model dont model protocol features but the radios using it

-Signals are represented with a boxcar shape in frequency and time.
+In the scalar model, signals are represented with a boxcar shape in frequency and time.
 The model can simulate interference when the interfering signals have the same center frequency and bandwidth, and spectrally independent transmisssions when the spectrums don't overlap at all; partially overlapping spectrums are not supported by this model (and result in an error).

 .. **V3/2** Signals are represented with a boxcar shape in frequency and time.
 When simulating interference/concurrent transmissions, signals can either completely overlap (same center frequency and bandwidth; signals interfere), or not overlap at all (no interference).
 The model cant simulate partially overlapping spectrums (results in an error) or realistic signal shapes in frequency and time.